 In another encoding setting with the same speed as HM, the encoder had better MS-SSIM compression performance as the VTM.

-MCTF capability was included, with improved parallelism support.
+MCTF capability was included, which was reported to be with improved parallelism support.
 (It was asked whether we should enable this for VTM and HM CTC, as it provides about 3-4% gain and was said to improve “pumping” effect.)
+See also JVET-T0103 for notes regarding MCTF.
 The proponent said they might be able to contribute the improved parallelism to the VTM.
 It was commented that the segment-based parallelism operation should be checked before enabling this in the CTC.

-Revisit to check after side activity on this.
+The MCTF processing was further discussed in session 17 at 2015 (chaired by GJS and JRO).

+After side activity to check on this, it was reported that there was no parallelism problem and was agreed to enable MCTF in the future CTC and VT work (at least for test sequences without scene cuts and without screen content and without 360° projection mapping).

+A fix for MCTF interaction with LMCS is needed before MCTF can be used.
+This fix should be in the next release.

+Discretion is given to the test coordinators regarding whether to apply MCTF in the tests.
+We would not re-run the SDR UHD tests because of this – only change usage in future work.
+Ideally, the tool should auto-detect and disable the processing under circumstances like scene cuts.
+It was commented that the bilateral filtering applied in the MCTF process may, at least somewhat, avoid scene cut and screen content problems.

+It was commented that MCTF has no effect below QP value 17.

+Revisit after side activity to think about MCTF and generate some test results (consider 360° and HDR, consider VT versus CTC, and which CTC output documents are affected, will it be used with HBD/HBR?).

 The test results were without rate control.